OMGWINNING/slate/source/index.html.md

 ```

 ### In Your Browser
-Some ETH endpoints can be viewed in the browser directly.
+Some ETH JSON-RPC endpoints can be viewed in the browser directly.
 For example:

 [https://eth-mainnet.alchemyapi.io/web/demo/eth_gasPrice](https://eth-mainnet.alchemyapi.io/web/demo/eth_gasPrice "ETH Gas Price")